Next Generation Air Transportation System: Surveillance

 Automatic Dependent Surveillance–Broadcast (ADS-B) is a technology that brings a major change to flight tracking.
 Instead of using ground-based radar to receive aircraft position, speed, and direction every five to 12 seconds, aircraft equipped with newer GPS transponders determine this information and automatically send it once per second to air traffic control.
 ADS-B depends on an accurate satellite signal for position data.
 It is always broadcasting and requires no operator intervention.
 For the first time, pilots and air traffic controllers can see the same real-time display of air traffic, which improves situational awareness for improved safety.

 The FAA completed installation of new ground radio infrastructure in 2014, and coverage is available in all 50 states, Guam, Puerto Rico, the Gulf of Mexico, and area off both coasts.
 Integration of ADS-B into en route and terminal automation platforms was completed in 2019.
 Aircraft flying in a large portion of controlled airspace have been required to be equipped for ADS-B Out since January 1, 2020.

-The FAA is evaluating space-based ADS-B surveillance services for oceanic airspace as part of a project called Advanced Surveillance Enhanced Procedural Separation.
-Moving from the current system of ADS-B ground stations to radios hosted on satellites offers the potential for reduced separation standards.
-The FAA started using ADS-B for a 3-nautical-mile (nm) separation standard reduced from 5 nm in 2020 in some of the en route airspace below 23,000 feet.

 Even with the capabilities offered by ADS-B through satellite technology, surveillance radar is still relevant and will be used as a supplement and ultimately as backup to ADS-B in the event of service disruption.